 Garbage collection is a major function of the automated storage management feature of Java, eliminating the need for Java developers to allocate and free memory explicitly.
-Consequently, this eliminates a large source of memory leaks that commonly plague C and C++ programs.
+Consequently, this eliminates a large source of memory leaks that are commonly found in C and C++ programs.
 However, garbage collection contributes to the overhead of program execution speed and footprint.

-Garbage collection imposes a challenge to the JVM developer seeking to supply a highly-scalable and fast Java platform.
-The Oracle JVM meets these challenges in the following ways:
+Garbage collection imposes a challenge to the JVM developer seeking to supply a highly scalable and fast Java platform.
+Oracle JVM meets these challenges in the following ways:

-- The Oracle JVM uses the Oracle Database scheduling facilities, which can manage multiple users efficiently. - Garbage collection is performed consistently for multiple users, because garbage collection is focused on a single user within a single session.
-The Oracle JVM has an advantage, because the burden and complexity of the job of the memory manager does not increase as the number of users increases.
-The memory manager performs the allocation and collection of objects within a single session, which typically translates to the activity of a single user. - The Oracle JVM uses different garbage collection techniques depending on the type of memory used.
+- Oracle IVM uses Oracle Database scheduling facilities, which can manage multiple users efficiently. - Garbage collection is performed consistently for multiple users, because garbage collection is focused on a single user within a single session.
+Oracle JVM has an advantage, because the burden and complexity of the job of the memory manager does not increase as the number of users increases.
+The memory manager performs the allocation and collection of objects within a single session, which typically translates to the activity of a single user. - Oracle IVM uses different garbage collection techniques depending on the type of memory used.
 These techniques provide high efficiency and low overhead.